A traditional firm with a modern approach

-Unfortunately, there are occasions where negotiations and mediation do not provide an outcome that either party are satisfied with.
+Unfortunately, there are occasions where negotiations do not provide an outcome that either party are satisfied with.
 Where this applies, court litigation may be more necessary to come to an agreement that suits the needs of both parties.

 Our solicitors will support you throughout proceedings, providing carefully tailored advice and representing you.
 We will tirelessly fight your corner in hope to achieve the best result possible.

 Financial orders are paramount for ex-spouses, and without a financial order in place, there is the possibility of financial claims being made against either spouse.
 The financial order will cut any financial ties between ex-spouses.